 If the faculty believes a Capital Violation has been committed, they are required to consult with the appropriate Dean or Director.
-Once a violation is considered a Capital Violation, all procedural steps and student communication will be completed by Barton administration.
+Once a violation is considered a Capital Violation, all procedural steps and student communication will be completed by Barton administration in alignment with the Student Code of Conduct.

-Student Rights
+Student Rights & Notices